A Season of Honor Hit Counter

 L.D.
 Alford is the author of 41 technical papers published in international journals on flight test, military policy, flight safety, space, and cyberwar.
 Technical Writing

 L.D.
-Alford has been a professional aviator for 28 years.
+Alford has been a professional aviator for over 30 years.
 Aviation Writing

 L.D.
 Alford Aviation Writing Technical Writing Unpublished Novels Writing Links Engineer